lnbits/lnbits/lnbits/extensions/offlineshop/README.md

      ![add new item](https://i.imgur.com/pkZqRgj.png)
 3. After creating some products, click on "PRINT QR CODES"\
    ![print qr codes](https://i.imgur.com/2GAiSTe.png)
-4. You'll see a QR code for each product in your LNBits Offline Shop with a title and price ready for printing\
+4. You'll see a QR code for each product in your LNbits Offline Shop with a title and price ready for printing\
    ![qr codes sheet](https://i.imgur.com/faEqOcd.png)
 5. Place the printed QR codes on your shop, or at the fair stall, or have them as a menu style laminated sheet
 6. Choose what type of confirmation do you want customers to report to merchant after a successful payment\